privacybydesign/pbdf-website/pages/en/irma-explanation.md

 ### <a name="signature"></a>9.
 What are attribute-based signatures?

-IRMA is primarily a system for attribute-based authentication: with IRMA you can selectively disclose attributes about yourself.
-But IRMA offers more, namely attribute-based digital signatures.
+Yivi is primarily a system for attribute-based authentication: with Yivi you can selectively disclose attributes about yourself.
+But Yivi offers more, namely attribute-based digital signatures.
 This is still in an experimental phase.